 FOR THE LASAGNA

 - Add sauce to a mixing bowl and stir in lentils.
 Line the bottom of a 9" x 13" baking dish with 1 cup of the lentil sauce.
-Add the first layer of lasagna sheets (4 sheets) in the sauce-lined baking dish.
-It's OK if they overlap a bit.
+Add the first layer of lasagna noodles (4 noodles) in the sauce-lined baking dish.
+It's okay if they overlap a bit.

-- Dollop approximately 1/3 cup of the ricotta mixture onto each lasagna sheet.
+- Dollop approximately ⅓ cup of the ricotta mixture onto each lasagna sheet.
 Spread around across the entire layer using a small silicone spatula or spoon.
 Pour 2 cups of sauce over top of the cheese layer.
 Spread around.
-Pour 1/4 cup of bechamel over top of the sauce layer.
+Pour ¼ cup of bechamel over top of the sauce layer.
 Spread around.
-Top with 4 more lasagna sheets.
+Top with 4 more lasagna noodles.
 Repeat this process 1 more time.

 - Cover the top of the lasagna with the remaining lentil sauce.
 Spread around.
 Pour on the remaining bechamel.